 What is your fee?

-- Our fee is a percentage of gross sale proceeds after sales tax has been deducted.
+Our fee is a percentage of the gross sale proceeds after sales tax has been deducted.
 If a dumpster is required before the sale, the homeowner will be responsible for the additional cost.
 This will be determined before contract execution.